Stability analysis of time-delay systems in the parametric space: Stability equivalence along a line

 \begin{exmp} Consider a system with a characteristic function given by

 Its stability is investigated with respect to $\bm{\tau} = [\tau_1, \tau_2]$. \end{exmp} Since the system is retarded, the simplified version of the algorithm (using Corollary \ref{cor:line_retarded}) is applied.
-The algorithm is initialized at five different points, for which the number of unstable poles has been determined using the methodology from \cite{li2017}.
+The algorithm is initialized at five different points, for which the number of unstable poles has been determined using Cauchy's argument principle.
 The results are displayed in Fig. \ref{fig:example_retarded_line} and compared to the stability crossing set (SCS) obtained by \cite{gu2005} for verification purposes.

 Although applying the algorithm to obtain a plethora of rays gives a good sketch of the stability equivalence region, the result does not guarantee stability equivalence in a dense set of $(\tau_1, \tau_2)$.
-This shortcoming is overcome in Section \ref{section:region} by analyzing stability inside a region.
+This shortcoming is overcome in section \ref{section:region} by analyzing stability inside a region.